 - Set the taskbar and windows basic colors to dark grey.

-- Use a full black wallpaper or -if you really want a wallpaper- make it a slideshow of many images (circulating every few minutes), preferably dark ones
+- Use a full black wallpaper or -if you really want a wallpaper- make it a slideshow of many images (circulating every few minutes), or try using one with dim/darker colors.

-- Make sure you can start all applications from your taskbar and then hide your desktop icons. (right-click your desktop, select ‘view’ and uncheck “show desktop icons”)
+- Make sure you can start all applications from your start-menu or taskbar (or dock) and just hide your desktop icons.

-- Set a minimalistic dark/black screensaver like ‘Mystify’ after about 7 minutes.
-Not only does this prevent your music to stop playing when it turns off the screen (and disables the HDMI signal), it also looks absolutely amazing!
+- Set a minimalistic dark/black screensaver like ‘Blank’ or ‘Mystify’ after a few minutes.
+This also prevents your music to stop playing when it turns off the screen (and disables the HDMI signal)

 - Make a habit to minimize inactive/unused windows in the background

-- In games, always check if there’s an option to make in-game-HUD (Head-up-display) elements transparent or hide them alltogether.
+- In games, always check if there’s an option to make in-game-HUD (Heads-up-display) elements transparent.

 - Play (browser) videos in full-screen or in a “Picture-in-picture pop-up” with this browser extension for Chrome/Edge.
 No static elements will be visible anymore and you can place it anywhere on your screen while you’re doing something else.